African French: Algerian French

+Beninese French

+French is the sole official language in Benin.
+In 2014, over 4 million Beninese citizens spoke French (around 40% of the population).
+Fongbe is the other widely spoken language of Benin.
+It is natural to hear both languages blending, either through loan words or code-switching.

+Few academic sources exist surrounding the particularisms of Beninese French.
+Nevertheless, it is evident that Beninese French has adapted the meanings of several French terms over time, such as: seconder (to have relations with a second woman, from the French second - second), doigter (to show the way, from the French doigt - finger).

+Burkinabe French

+French is the language of administration, education, and business in Burkina Faso and was the de jure official language until a constitutional change in 2024.
+While spoken fluently only by about a quarter of the population, French has progressively become a native language among urban populations since the late 20th century, notably in the cities of Ouagadougou, Bobo-Dioulasso, and Banfora.
+By 2010, about 10% of Ouagadougou residents spoke French as their first language.

+Linguists have observed the development of a local vernacular of French in the country called français populaire burkinabè which is influenced by local languages such as Mooré and is used as a lingua franca in commerce.
+It is largely used as a spoken language whereas speakers continue to use standard French as the written language.

+Cameroonian French

 Kinshasa French

-With more than 11 million inhabitants, Kinshasa is the largest francophone city in the world, recently passing Paris in population.
+With more than 11 million inhabitants, Kinshasa is the largest Francophone city in the world, surpassing Paris in population.
 It is the capital of the most populous francophone country in the world, the Democratic Republic of the Congo, where an estimated 43 million people (51% of the total population) can speak French (essentially as a second language).
 Contrary to Abidjan where French is the first language of a large part of the population, in Kinshasa French is only a second language, and its status of lingua franca is shared with Lingala.
 Kinshasa French also differs from other African French variants, for it has some Belgian French influences, due to colonization.
 People of different African mother tongues living in Kinshasa usually speak Lingala to communicate with each other in the street, but French is the language of businesses, administrations, schools, newspapers and televisions.
 French is also the predominant written language.

 Due to its widespread presence in Kinshasa, French has become a local language with its own pronunciation and some local words borrowed for the most part from Lingala.
 Depending on their social status, some people may mix French and Lingala, or code switch between the two depending on the context.
 Here are examples of words particular to Kinshasa French.
 As in Abidjan, there exist various registers and the most educated people may frown upon the use of slangish/Lingala terms.